Name Changing Token Price Tops $0.0802 on Major Exchanges (NCT)

-Name Changing Token (CURRENCY:NCT) traded 12.8% lower against the US dollar during the 24-hour period ending at 21:00 PM ET on July 14th.
-Name Changing Token has a total market capitalization of $3.16 million and approximately $122,319.00 worth of Name Changing Token was traded on exchanges in the last 24 hours.
-In the last week, Name Changing Token has traded up 14.9% against the US dollar.
-One Name Changing Token coin can now be bought for $0.0802 or 0.00000141 BTC on major cryptocurrency exchanges.
+Name Changing Token (CURRENCY:NCT) traded 12.8% lower against the US dollar during the one day period ending at 20:00 PM ET on July 20th.
+Name Changing Token has a market capitalization of $3.16 million and approximately $122,319.00 worth of Name Changing Token was traded on exchanges in the last 24 hours.
+One Name Changing Token coin can currently be bought for $0.0802 or 0.00000141 BTC on cryptocurrency exchanges.
+Over the last seven days, Name Changing Token has traded 14.9% higher against the US dollar.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.